Spouse Visa UK 2025 – Eligibility Requirements & Application Process

 English Language Requirement

-You’ll need to prove your knowledge of English unless you’re from a majority English speaking country or are exempt (due to age or health).
-The required levels are:
+You must prove your knowledge of English unless you are from a majority English-speaking country or exempt due to age or disability.

 Accommodation Requirement